MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-pair-edit.png "Edit match pair")

-2. Identify the criteria that you want to experiment with.
-Remember, each criteria is represented by one row in the panel below.
-Once you've identified the criteria you want to experiment with, select the following.
+2. Identify the criterion that you want to experiment with.
+Remember, each criterion is represented by one row in the panel below.
+Once you've identified the criterion you want to experiment with, select the following:

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-rule-criteria.png "Edit match rule criteria")